-- 1. Configure all BMV parameters (see BMV documentation) - 2.
+- 1. Configure the battery monitor as per its documentation. - 2.
 In the CCGX, in Settings → System setup, verify the selected Battery Monitor.
-It should be the BMV Battery Monitor.
+It should be the BMV or Lynx Shunt Battery Monitor. - 3.
+Finished.

 Note that the Battery Monitor setting in VEConfigure3 is irrelevant.
 For systems like this, changing this setting will have no effect on the charge - or any other parameters - in this type of system.